moderndatacompany/dataos.info/docs/stacks/Scanner/Creating Non-Depot Scan Workflow.md

         ```

-5. **When the metadata source is not referenced by the depot**, you need to provide the `source connection` details and credentials **explicitly**.
+5. When the metadata source is not referenced by the depot, you need to provide the `source connection` details and credentials explicitly.
 The properties in this section depend on the underlying metadata source, such as username, password, hostPort, project, email, etc.

     > Enter the details for any additional connection arguments that can be sent to the metadata source while making the connection.
 These details must be added as Key-Value pairs.